knakamura13/lingo-legend-flash-cards/README.md

 - **Translation Text** (Required) = Translation in target language.
 - **Translation Context Line** (Optional) = Short examples or usage notes, when necessary.
 - **Translation Hint** (Optional) = Phonetic guide or pronunciation aid for the translation text (e.g., hiragana readings for Japanese kanji).
-- **Pronunciation Override** (Optional) = Alternative pronunciation guide when the translation text has multiple possible readings (e.g., kanji with multiple common pronunciations).
+- **Pronunciation Override** (Optional) = Specifies how the app's TTS (text-to-speech) should pronounce the Translation Text field (e.g., romanization or kana for Japanese, phonetic spelling for other languages).

 ## Language-Specific Guidelines